caiorss/Functional-Programming/README.md

 ![](haskell/images/haskellLogo.png)

 The purpose of this tutorial is to illustrate functional programming concepts in the Haskell programming language by providing reusable and useful snippets of code, examples, case studies, and applications.
+This repository is dedicated to public domain which means that you can use it in whatever way you wish without ask any permission.

 * Author:   Caio Rodrigues Soares Silva / caiorss.rodrigue@gmail.com